Published

 Junior talent promotion in figure skating and its pitfalls

-Has the current system for junior talent promotion kept pace with the times and does it really promote long-term success in elite sport?
+Has the current system for promoting young talent kept pace with the times and does it really promote long-term success in elite sport?
 What needs and special features must figure skating take into account?
 An analysis.

 Art on Ice young talents 2024